What is Electrolytic Refining?

 Refining Process Against Impurities

 Throughout metallurgy, grinding and refining plays a crucial role.
 Every metal obtained from its ore is typically unclean in nature.
 Refining is a way to remove impurities and produce high purity metals.
 Impurities are extracted by different methods from raw metal depending on material properties and impurity.
-Some of the different techniques apart from electrolytic refining or electrolysis that are used in crude metal purification include;
+Some different techniques apart from electrolytic refining or electrolysis that are used in crude metal purification include;

 - Zone refining